HAC-11/Portfolio-Demos-/README.md

 ### 1. Middlesex County ZCTA Livability Dashboard

-An interactive dashboard analyzing ZIP Code Tabulation Areas (ZCTAs) in and around Middlesex County, Massachusetts through a composite livability index.

-The index combines five indicators:
+This dashboard evaluates all 100 ZIP Code Tabulation Areas in Middlesex County, MA using a composite livability index built from five ACS indicators:

 - Median household income
 - Educational attainment
 - Median home value
 - Mean commute time
 - Population density

-Each ZCTA receives a normalized 0–100 score and a letter grade, enabling comparisons across multiple quality-of-life dimensions.
+Each ZCTA receives a normalized 0–100 score and letter grade.

-This project combines geospatial processing, feature normalization, and interactive visualization to explore regional differences in livability.
+---

 ![Geographic distribution of livability scores across Middlesex County](middlesex_livability/screenshots/geographic_distribution.png)

 ![Dashboard overview with key metrics and composite score rankings](middlesex_livability/screenshots/dashboard_overview.png)

 **Key Findings**
-- Cambridge (02139) and Wellesley (02481) tied #1 at 73.8 — Cambridge leads on education (76.6% Bach+), Wellesley on income ($227,898)
+- Cambridge (02139) and Wellesley (02481) tied for the top spot at 73.8.
+Cambridge leads in education (76.6% Bachelor’s+), while Wellesley leads in income ($227,898)
-- Lawrence (01840) ranks last at 10.2 — lowest income in the county, highest population density
+- Lawrence (01840) ranks last at 10.2, with the lowest income and highest population density in the county
-- Wealthy outer suburbs score lowest on commute despite high incomes
+- Some high-income suburbs score low on commute time, showing that income alone does not define livability
-- Two ZCTAs with Census suppression codes (−666666666) filled with county medians rather than dropped, preserving all 100 ZCTAs
+- Census suppression values were imputed using county medians to preserve all 100 ZCTAs in the analysis
+-
 **Tech Stack:** Python · GeoPandas · Plotly · Streamlit
 **Data Source:** ACS 5-Year 2020 (Census API) · TIGER/Line ZCTA boundaries